alexgarzao/sales-data-analyzer/README.md

 ## Some design decisions

 * 1 thread per file: In my opinion, there are a lot of IO, and just a little of CPU time to process these files.
 It seems to be a classical IO bound application.
 With this in mind, it's not necessary to split a huge file and process them in parallel.
-In Linux, AFAIK, if when one file is open, if is passed a "look ahead" option, the OS do some improvements to speed up the file read.
+In Linux, AFAIK, if when one file is opened, if is passed a "look ahead" option, the OS do some improvements to speed up this file read.
 * Is prepared to huge files?
 In my opinion, yes.
-With these files, the memory consumed to process is proportional to the number of sellers.
+With these files, the memory consumed to process is proportional to the number of sellers, and isn't proportional to the file size.
 * All the data, during the process, are keeped in memory.
 With this in mind, wasn't necessary to use a DBMS.
 * The max size of each record line and each token is proportional to the size of a Java string (INT.MAX).